hernantz/blog/content/if-considered-harmful.md

 See how on every branch we are only adding more information, not negating some other statement.

-We are, nonetheless still stacking the new context, so we need to keep in our heads everything that is going on from the begining.
-This is what I call the stairway of doom (a.k.a pyramid of doom in languages with curly brances).
+We are, nonetheless still stacking the new context, so we need to keep in our heads everything that is going on from the beginning.
+This is what I call the stairway of doom (a.k.a pyramid of doom in languages with curly braces).

-Nesting context is better that switcing and jumping around but a An alternative to this is having the full context on every branch, to fully understand what's happening.
+Nesting context is better that switching and jumping around but a An alternative to this is having the full context on every branch, to fully understand what's happening.